-The College of Education welcomes transfer students from other institutionally accredited institutions.
+The College of Education welcomes transfer students from other regionally accredited institutions.
 No more than six (6) hours may be transferred from another university and accepted toward a Master of Education degree.
 All professional transfer courses are subject to approval by the ALSDE.
 Students are responsible for producing syllabi to the College of Education from each course taken at another university which they wish to be considered for transfer.
 Transfer requests or course substitution requests must be presented to the College of Education office during a student's first semester.

-Any course requiring a Key Assessment must be completed at Faulkner University:
+NOTE: The following courses must be completed at Faulkner University: